Casamance, Sénégal - Things to Do in Casamance

 Insider Tips

-Always carry cash in CFA francs as ATMs are scarce outside Ziguinchor, and many establishments don't accept cards
+Bring cash in CFA francs as ATMs are limited outside Ziguinchor and Cap Skirring, and cards are rarely accepted in rural areas

 Explore Activities in Casamance